A Guide to Visiting Rome in March | Attractions, Weather & Museums

 Rome in March- Why Visit

-• There are fewer tourists in the city so you can have the attractions all to yourself.
+• Low crowds: There are fewer tourists in the city so you can have the attractions all to yourself.

-• Since this is one of the shoulder months to visit, you can get good deals on the hotel and flight prices.
+• Cost-effective travel: Rome is typically famously expensive, but since this is one of the shoulder months to visit, you can get good deals on the hotel and flights.

-• Visitors can witness many fun festivals and events including Easter, Fester della Donna, and more.
+• Festive atmosphere: Join the party with many fun festivals and events, including Easter, Festa della Donna, and more.

 Rome in March - What to Look Out For